IDPetrov93/Second-Mind/KNOWLEDGE_MODEL.md

 New concepts must first be introduced in **CONCEPTS.md** before they may be used anywhere else.

 Implementation choices must preserve the semantics defined by this model.

+---

+## Processing Hierarchy

+Reality

+↓

+Observation

+↓

+Document

+↓

+Statement

+↓

+Claim

+↓

+Evidence

+↓

+Knowledge

+↓

+Insight

+Each layer represents a logical transformation.

+No layer may be skipped.